Perhaps will prove equally controversial over the next 70 years.

 Four months later, three of the four Samandal editors that worked on that book were charged by the public attorney with a) inciting sectarian strife b) denigrating religion c) publishing false news and d) defamation and slander.

-bring independent comics from around the world to a local audience.
-Alongside publishing comics, we also organized countless workshops, comics jams, international artist exchanges, and lectures, opening up the dialogue to include artists from different
+as to bring independent comics from around the world to a local audience.
+Alongside publishing comics, we also organized countless workshops, comics jams, international artist exchanges, and lectures, opening up the dialogue to include artists

 The comics themselves address religion only tangentially and deal satirically with completely different subjects.
 However, a handful of panels were selectively taken out of context as proof of blasphemy (akin to indicting a publisher for having a